Jefferson County Public Schools (Kentucky): Merger and desegregation

 The desegregation order was lifted in 2000, but JCPS maintained the 15–50% guideline in most schools.
-In 2002, Crystal Meredith filed a lawsuit on behalf of her son, whom she claims was denied enrollment in a school because of race.
-In 2002 board members Steve Imhoff and Larry Hujo first suggested that the board consider that the criteria of the plan be based upon the income of parents and not race (SES).
-The purpose was to maintain diversity with the thought the Supreme Court may strike the then plan based upon race alone.
-There was resistance but income did become the focal point of the plan adopted in 2008.
+In 2002, Crystal Meredith filed a lawsuit on behalf of her son, who she claimed was denied enrollment in a school because of race.
+In 2002, school board members Steve Imhoff and Larry Hujo first suggested that the board consider that the criteria of the plan be based upon the income of parents and not race (SES).
+The purpose was to maintain diversity with the thought the U.S. Supreme Court might strike the then current plan based upon race alone.
+There was resistance, but income did become the focal point of the plan adopted in 2008.
 In October 2005, the 6th U.S. Circuit Court of Appeals ruled against Meredith.
 In June 2006, the United States Supreme Court agreed to hear the case, the first time the high court has elected to rule on a school district's use of a voluntary desegregation plan.
-The case was combined with a similar one from Seattle, Washington involving that school districts use of a tiebreaker system for school assignment based on race.
+The case was combined with a similar one from Seattle, Washington, involving that school district's use of a tiebreaker system for school assignment based on race.

-In June 2007, the Supreme Court handed down a verdict in favor of the plaintiffs, holding that the school district plans in Louisville and Seattle violated constitutional guarantees of equal protection, and race could not be the only factor to consider.
-The board then amended the plan in 2008 to consider the income, education and minority status of parents in two geographic areas of the county which was later amended to apply to census tracts, based upon the 2010 census.
+In June 2007, the U.S. Supreme Court ruled in favor of the plaintiffs, holding that the school district plans in Louisville and Seattle violated constitutional guarantees of equal protection, and race could not be the only factor to consider.
+The Jefferson County Board of Education then amended the plan in 2008 to consider the income, education, and minority status of parents in two geographic areas of the county, which was later amended to apply to census tracts, based upon the 2010 census.

 Recent superintendents

 Donna Hargens was hired as superintendent in July 2011.
 Hargens was previously the chief academic officer for the Wake County Public Schools in North Carolina.
-Hargens resigned effective July 1, 2017 in an agreement with the Jefferson County Board of Education.
+Hargens resigned effective July 1, 2017, in an agreement with the Jefferson County Board of Education.
 Hargens was the second female superintendent for public schools in Louisville.
-The first was Rosa Anna Phillips Stonestreet.
-She served in this post from 1898 to 1910, when the structure for governance was changed with no more elections for the post.
+The first was Rosa Anna Phillips Stonestreet, who served in this post from 1898 to 1910, when the structure for governance was changed with no more elections for the post.

 Previously, Sheldon Berman was hired in 2007.
 Upon his termination, he accepted a position as superintendent of the Eugene (Oregon) School District.
 Before Berman, Dr. Stephen Daeschner had been superintendent since 1993.
 When his contract was not renewed by the board of education, he accepted a superintendent position in Naperville, Illinois.

 The current superintendent is Dr. Marty Pollio, who is the former principal at Doss and Jeffersontown high schools.
 Pollio was named acting superintendent in July 2017 when Hargens resigned amidst a great deal of public pressure.
 In February 2018, Pollio was offered a four-year contract and was able to drop acting from the title.